Inaugural Cohort of Keystone Fellows Announced

-Fifteen students have been recognized as the inaugural cohort of Keystone Fellows, a group who embody the Aspirations for Student Learning in their classrooms, student organizations, residence halls, places of employment, and within their social groups.
+The 15 students who have been recognized as the inaugural cohort of Keystone Fellows embody the Aspirations for Student Learning in their classrooms, student organizations, residence halls, and places of employment, as well as within their social groups.
 Keystone Fellows personify a commitment to learning — both inside and outside the classroom — and they are devoted to improving themselves to better the world around them.

-“Our Keystone Fellows represent our Aspirations for Student Learning at their very best,” said Patricia A. Perillo, vice president for student affairs.
-“They are students who know, in their head and heart, what it means to be a Hokie—to be curious, to pursue self-understanding and integrity, to practice civility, to prepare to be a courageous leader, and to embrace Ut Prosim (That I May Serve) as a way of life.
+“Our Keystone Fellows represent our Aspirations for Student Learning at their very best,” said Perillo.
+“They are students who know, in their head and heart, what it means to be a Hokie — to be curious, to pursue self-understanding and integrity, to practice civility, to prepare to be a courageous leader, and to embrace Ut Prosim (That I May Serve) as a way of life.
 The potential in these students is extraordinary, and we in student affairs cannot wait to see the impact they’ll make on our university and beyond.”

 To view the students’ digital stories, visit the Keystone Fellows website.